AdobeDocs/experience-cloud.en/help/campaign/api/managing-transactional-messages.md

 ### POST request body

 The event data are contained inside the JSON POST body.
 The event structure depends on its definition.
-The API preview button in the resource definition screen provides a request sample.

 The following optional parameters can be added to the event content to manage the sending of transactional messages linked to the event: